Conclusion-Low-Code-Company/GroupedListView_mx9/README.md

 # Description

-This listview shows the liest items grouped, and for each group a group header will be shown.
+This listview shows the list items grouped, and for each group a group header will be redered.

 # Typical usage scenario

 An alphabetized list of contacts.

-# Features and limitations
+# Features

-- sticky group headers
++ sticky group headers
++ custom group header
-- custom empty message
++ custom empty message

 # Dependencies

-Dependicies for the Mendix Pluggable Widget Generator.
+No other than dependicies for the Mendix Pluggable Widget Generator.

 # Installation